-A car sitting idle at a shipping terminal for days is one of the most common frustrations vehicle owners run into when arranging transport.
-Door-to-door car shipping was built to solve exactly that problem, and understanding how it does so can save shippers real time and unnecessary waiting.
+A car sitting idle at a shipping terminal for days is one of the most common frustrations vehicle owners run into when arranging transport, and door-to-door service was built to solve exactly that problem.
 Many people compare shipping methods only after running into delays, which makes it worth understanding the differences upfront.
+Get a free quote from Safeeds and compare your options before you book.

-What Is Door-to-Door Car Shipping?
+What is Door-to-Door Car Shipping

 This model removes the need for the vehicle owner to drive to or from a depot.
 The carrier handles pickup and delivery at the locations that work best for the customer, which is why door-to-door auto transport has become the standard choice for most personal vehicle shipments across the United States.